 - ⅓ cup pumpkin puree (Or sweet potato puree or apple sauce)

-- 3 tbsp aquafaba or unsweetened apple sauce
+- 3 tbsp unsweetened apple sauce aquafaba or apple sauce, same amounts

 - 2 tsp vanilla extract